 The digital holiday gift cards — six in total — feature iconography appropriate for friends of multiple denominations.
 There’s a “Hanukkah” design for Jewish friends and relations, a “Joy to the World” option, and ever-so-slightly more agnostic “Merry to the Max” and “Glamorous Greetings” cards.
 The collection also includes generic cards for gift-giving, plus thank you cards, with “more to come.”

 Designing a card’s a cinch.
 Once you’ve logged into PayPal’s website, click the Send Money button, and you’ll see an option to pick a card design and designate the amount of the gift.
-Once you’ve finalized your gift, hit the “send” button and PayPal will take care of the rest.
+Once you’ve finalized your gift, hit the “send” button and

 Adler, a ceramic artist who launched his first collection in 1993 at Barneys New York, has products in 30 eponymous stores andmore than 1,000 retailers worldwide.
 He’s credited with designing the Parker Palm Springs Hotel, the Merv Griffin’s Resort and Givenchy Spa property in Palm Springs, California, and operates a boutique in New York City’s SoHo district.

 “Fact: Money makes the world go around, which kind of makes it the perfect present.”
 Adler said.
 “It’s a gift people are as excited to receive as they are to spend.”